bbennett19/Rocket-Roll-a-Ball/README.md

 # Roll-a-Ball
-Assignemnt 1 for CIS 510 Intro to Game Programming
+Assignment 1 for CIS 510 Intro to Game Programming
 ## Project Overview
 Built using Unity 5.6